What We Can Learn From A Bar

 Who do think needs the most encouragement in a church or members or visitors?

 What does Galatians 2:9 tell us about how seriously the Early Church regarded fellowship?

-Why is it importiant for Park Central to be a place where seekers feel welcome?
+Why is it important for the church to be a place where seekers feel welcome?

-Why is it importiant that we introduce people to our Savior?
+Why is it important that we introduce people to our Savior?